manasa7958/Projects/ps0/Readme-ps0.md

 I not only added 1 special feature but 3 different ones to my project.
 I added an audio which I though paired well with the rocket photo, so I have an audio of a rocket launch.
 In addition to that I also used the Clock class and used the elapsedTime function to change the background color from light blue to dark blue.

 ### Issues
-What doesn't work.
-Be honest.
-You might be penalized if you claim something works and it doesn't.
 From what I have seen my code should completely work.
-I do have the sfml 3.0.0 and boost 1.87.0 versions just as a disclaimer if it doesn't work on some other devices it could be because of the version difference.
+I do have the sfml 2.6.2 and boost 1.87.0 versions just as a disclaimer if it doesn't work on some other devices it could be because of the version difference.

 ## Integrity